daemonchen/sky/README.md

 ## Getting Started

-Sky uses LLVM for query compilation so unless you have an hour to spare it is highly recommended that you use Docker.
+Sky uses LLVM for query compilation so unless you have an hour to spare and a lot of hair to pull out then it is highly recommended that you use Docker.
 After you have [Docker installed](http://docs.docker.io/en/latest/installation/), you can run Sky by using the following command:

 ```sh
 # Start the Sky server.